couchbaselabs/docs-ng/content/couchbase-sdk-node-1.0/tutorial.markdown

     }
     ```

-   Create a design document called brewery and add a view called by\_name:
+   Create another design document called brewery and add a view called by\_name
+   (dont forget to promote it to a production view as above!):

     ```
     function (doc, meta) {